 There are currently no transit services into the downtown area.
-Utah Transit Authority's Five-Year Service Plan includes an extension of Route 806, which will be renamed to Route 860. continuing past its current terminus by Nolen Park in Eagle Mountain.
+UTA's 5-year service plan includes an extension of Route 806, which will be renamed to Route 860, continuing past its current terminus by Nolen Park in Eagle Mountain.
 The future Route 860 will pass directly adjacent to the town center site.